Brian Robbins

-Brian Robbins (né Levine; November 22, 1963) is an American film producer, director, and executive.
+Brian Robbins (né Levine; November 22, 1963) is an American film producer, director, and studio executive.
 He was the Co-CEO of Paramount Global from 2024 to 2025; President and Chief Executive Officer of Paramount Pictures and Nickelodeon from 2021 to 2025 and 2018 to 2025 respectively; and Chief Content Officer, Movies & Kids & Family, Paramount+ until his departure from the company after the completion of the merger between Paramount Global and Skydance Media.

 As President & CEO of Paramount Pictures, Robbins oversaw the filmed entertainment division's creative strategy and worldwide business operations including Paramount Pictures, Paramount Animation, Paramount Home Entertainment, Paramount Pictures International, Paramount Licensing Inc., and Paramount Studio Group.

+In early 2026, he founded the entertainment company Big Shot Pictures, with backing from Sony Pictures.

 Early life

-Robbins was born on November 22, 1963 in New York City and raised in the Marine Park, Brooklyn neighborhood.
+Robbins was born on November 22, 1963 in New York City and raised in the Marine Park, Brooklyn, neighborhood.
 Robbins was born to a Jewish family.

 His father was the actor Floyd Levine.
 When he was 14, he moved with his family to Los Angeles.
 He graduated from Grant High School in 1982.